All Episodes

 Who can be against clean water?

-Who can be against the polar bears dying, or for it?
+Who can be against the polar bears dying or for it?

-So it's very it's very seductive.
+So it's very seductive.

 This is not taking hold.

-We're gonna beat this back.
+We're going to beat this back.

 These guys studied media since the late 1800s.